 This instant pot apple crisp is so good!
-It’s a quick and easy recipe that tastes amazing!
-You need this recipe in your life.
+It’s a quick and easy instant pot apple dessert recipe that tastes amazing!

 This instant pot dessert just screams fall.
 As much as I love baking with pumpkin, apple desserts will always be my favorite.
 I always have apples on hand in fall and now that we’ve moved, we have a giant Granny Smith apple tree in our backyard.